 There will be a final examination consisting of multiple-choice questions that assesses primary/secondary points in all readings, lectures and audio-visual material.
 Some of these questions with evaluate basic understanding of the material while others will be applied.
 You will not be assessed on theorists names, dates of publications or percentages of populations studied.
-You will be expected to understand the primary aspects of the professional discussion concerning counseling and culture, and the cultural presuppositions of counseling.
+You will be expected to understand the primary aspects of the professional discussion (see course objectives) in required course material.